nordinmp/Eglaria/content/notes/World Encyclopedia/Powerful Organizations/Powerful people/General Alistair Stormbringer.md

 tags:
 - People
 ---
-General Alistair Stormbringer is the esteemed military leader of [[notes/World Encyclopedia/Powerful Organizations/The Dawn|The Dawn]], renowned for his tactical brilliance, calm demeanor, and unwavering commitment to protecting Eglaria.
+General Alistair Stormbringer is the esteemed military leader of [[notes/World Encyclopedia/Powerful Organizations/The Dawn|The Dawn]], renowned for his tactical brilliance, calm demeanor, and unwavering commitment to protecting [[notes/World Atlas/Eglaria|Eglaria]].
 General Stormbringer exemplifies strength and leadership while approaching his role with a more measured and composed demeanor.

 **Background and Personality**:
 General Stormbringer hails from a long line of esteemed military leaders, and his family's history is intertwined with the founding of [[notes/World Encyclopedia/Powerful Organizations/The Dawn|The Dawn]].
 Despite his noble lineage, Alistair is known for his humble and approachable nature, making him highly respected and admired by soldiers and civilians alike.